 Is there a bus route in the area affected by works?
 (This includes MyWay)

-View Timaru bus services here, or view Intercity bus services here.
+View information on District school bus routes here, View Timaru bus services here, or view Intercity bus services here.

 Common variables that need to be considered in consultation phase: